bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

   - The defined ``submitter`` is recorded as the ``agent``.

-  - The ``description`` term records details on the host that run the workflow (architecture, Operating System version and COMPSs paths defined).
+  - The ``description`` term records details on the host that ran the workflow (architecture, Operating System version and COMPSs paths defined).

   - The ``object`` term makes reference to the input files used by the workflow.